-Florida To Execute White Man For Killing Black Victim For First Time Ever
+Florida Executes White Man For Killing Black Victim For First Time Ever

-The state of Florida is about to do something it hasn’t done since reinstating the death penalty in 1976: Execute a white man for killing a black man.
+The state of Florida did something on Thursday it hasn’t done since reinstating the death penalty in 1976: Execute a white man for killing a black man.

 By contrast, at least 18 black men have been executed for killing white men in the last four decades, according to the Death Penalty Information Center.

-Things are expected to change Thursday night when Mark Asay is scheduled to be executed by lethal injection.

-In 1988, a jury convicted Asay of two racially motivated, premeditated murders carried out on the same day in 1987.
-One of them involved 34-year-old Robert Lee Booker, who Asay shot after shouting racial slurs at him, according to the Tampa Bay Times.
+One of the murders involved 34-year-old Robert Lee Booker, who Asay shot after shouting racial slurs at him, according to the Tampa Bay Times.

 The other victim, 26-year-old Roger McDowell, was white and Hispanic, and presenting himself as a woman at the time of his death.